 Florida seems hellbent on sending its public schools into K-12 purgatory.
 We’re at the bottom in per-pupil spending and teacher pay, and the number of job openings for quality teachers continues to grow.
 So, what’s our state’s response?
 School choice; let’s give more public money to private schools. . . .Such nonsensical logic is costing Florida’s taxpayers big money, while the one institution responsible for educating more than 2.8 million students flounders from underfunding and poor direction from state leaders.
 Gov. DeSantis earlier promised to seek more money for per-pupil spending and teachers’ salaries, but this latest move undermines that effort to make our state a more attractive place for educators and education.
 We simply can’t afford this latest siphoning off of taxpayer dollars from our neighborhood public schools to unregulated and unaccountable private schools.

 a school that is maintained at public expense for the education of the children of a community or district and that constitutes a part of a system of free public education commonly including primary and secondary schools.

-A new Florida nonprofit called the School Choice Movement, opened with the support of Bush’s education foundation, is trying to push the “charters-are-public” idea, recently tweeting the 2018 Florida Statute that says, “All charter schools in Florida are public schools and shall be part of the state’s program on public education.”
+"All charter schools in Florida are public schools and shall be part of the state’s program of public education."